 No, Eugene Science Center will not be displaced by the UO’s football expansion project.

-At this time, we believe we will still be able to offer season parking passes for cars/regular vehicles in the area north of the science center at approximately the same capacity, but this parking may be in a new parking lot adjacent to the building rather than on the grass.
+We anticipate that we will still be able to offer season parking passes for cars/regular vehicles in a new paved parking lot to be built north of the science center.
+We expect this will be at a lower capacity than what we currently offer, and all parking will be on the pavement rather than the grass.
 We will probably not be able to accommodate RV parkers north of the building once these changes take place, but will still offer RV parking in the SF2RV parking area on the south side of the science center.

 Eugene Science Center Operations (Updated 2/15/2023)